 Let everything cool and harden—and enjoy your candle!

-You'll get best results from the candle if you wait at least a day or two to burn it.
+You'll get the best results from the candle if you wait at least a day or two to burn it.
 But like we said earlier, many people keep these "food" candles just for decoration, not for burning.
 If you loved this one, you can also make wine glass candles as well.